Himouto! Umaru-chan: Characters

 Nana's older brother and restaurant chef.
-He left home when the latter was seven.
+He left home since ten years before the series, when Nana was seven.
+His hat covers half of his face.
+He wears the same hair accessory as his sister while cooking.

+Production

+On December 20, 2025, Sankakuhead released a video in which he stated that the manga was inspired by his younger sister, as well as other aspects of his life, such as his hamsters.
+His sister served as the model for Umaru, who fell ill between the publication of the sixth and seventh volumes (both released in 2015).
+She died sometime between the publication of the tenth and eleventh volumes (both released in 2017).
+The author noted that working on the manga and attending the wrap-up celebrations for the first season of the anime, which occurred days after her death, was particularly difficult.
+However, he later continued work on the eleventh and twelfth volumes in her memory.

 Media

 Manga

 Written and illustrated by Sankakuhead, two-one-shot chapters of Himouto!
 Umaru-chan were first published in Shueisha's seinen manga magazine Miracle Jump on August 16 and October 16, 2012.
 It was later serialized in Weekly Young Jump from March 14, 2013, to November 9, 2017.
 Shueisha collected its chapters in twelve tankōbon volumes, released from September 19, 2013, to December 19, 2017.
 Following the series' ending, it was announced that series would continue with a sequel, titled Himōto!
 Umaru-chan G, which ran in Weekly Young Jump from November 30, 2017, to April 19, 2018.
 A single tankōbon volume was released on July 19, 2018.

 In North America, the series was licensed by Seven Seas Entertainment.

 A spin-off manga series, Himouto!
 Umaru-chan S, was published on Niconico Seiga and Tonari no Young Jump, from March 20, 2014, to July 27, 2015.
 Shueisha released a single tankōbon volume on August 19, 2015.
 Another spin-off manga series, (秋田妹！えびなちゃん, Akita Imokko!
 Ebina-chan), focuses on Nana Ebina, after the character ranked first on a Niconico Seigas popularity poll, was published on Tonari no Young Jump, "Yanjan!", Niconico Seiga, and other platforms from December 7, 2015, to September 19, 2017.
 Two tankōbon volumes were released on November 18, 2016, and December 19, 2017.